robfinch/Cores/nvio/v3/README.md

 # Instruction Set
 The current instruction set allows for up to three register read ports and one register write ports for a single instruction.
 Three read ports are handy for multiply-accumulate instructions.
 While the ISA probably does not offer leading edge performance, it's designed to be more programmer friendly in the author's opinion, while still offering good performance.
-Instructions are executed independently of each other and there is no flags register.
+Instructions are executed independently of each other.
 Large 128-bit immediate constants are supported as sequence of instruction prefixes.
 Each prefix provides 31 bits of the value.
 Using a prefix serializes the queuing of the instruction.
 One clock cycle per prefix is required.